crescolincs/robotics/content/_index.md

   headingcolor: light
   buttoncolor: '#e75a13'
   buttonhover: '#af0000'
-  image: adv-eng-manu-brochure.png
+  image: brochure-form.png
-  heading: Get the Data on Lincolnshire as a Intelligent Robotics Business Location
+  heading: Get the data on Lincolnshire as a location for your business
   lead: >-
-     Lincolnshire’s Intelligent Robotics sector Business Location Guide provides essential information and data for companies researching and evaluation Lincolnshire as a potential investment location, including:
+     Lincolnshire’s sector-focused Business Location Guides provide essential information and data for companies researching and evaluating Lincolnshire as a potential investment location.
+Insights include:
   brochurecontents:
     - highlight: The market opportunity
     - highlight: Industry clusters